-The Academy has an official Facebook/Twitter/Instagram account, managed by [insert relevant member(s) of staff].
-Staff members who have not been authorised to manage, or post to, the account, must not access, or attempt to access, the account.
+The Academy has an official Facebook/Twitter/Instagram account, managed by Operations Manager and the Digital communication Manager.
+Staff members who have not been authorised to manage, or post to the account, must not access, or attempt to access, the account.